belese/PrusaSlicer-magma250/README.md

 but i've probably lost settings,make errors during  restructuration, as they are lot of change between file structure.
 I didn't test all profile yet, so use with care.

-Made a small test before using the profile
-I'll for sure require test and tuning before validate thoe profiles.
 Any help, advice is welcome!